 In Line Air Filters and Water Separators

-In Line Air Filters are essential in protecting the equipment your compressed air goes to.
+In-line air filters for air compressors are essential in protecting the equipment your compressed air goes to.
 Even though your air compressor has an air filter on the intake (Generally 10 Micron) the compressor still ingests particulate, vapors, oily residue or anything else that is floating in the air that your compressor sucks in.
 Not to mention the water that results for the compression process and the oil carry over from the compressor itself.
 Different processes require different ISO classifications.

 The most common levels of filtration in order from compressor are as follows:

-1 Micron - This filter uses a coalescing action to trap particulate down to 1 micron within the filter bed.
+1 Micron - This air compressor line filter uses a coalescing action to trap particulate down to 1 micron within the filter bed.
 This filter will also trap some oil.
 This filter is often referred to as a " General Purpose" filter.
 Many non critical systems can get by with just a Water Separator and a 1 Micron "General Purpose Filter".

-Carbon or Absorber - These filters are not designed to see any moisture or bulk oil whatsoever.
+Carbon or Absorber - These compressed air line filters are not designed to see any moisture or bulk oil whatsoever.
 The primary reason for these filters is to remove any tastes or smell out of the air stream that may contaminate the end product.
 They are also used to eliminate almost all oil vapor out of the air stream.